Guillaume Couture: Tortured by the Iroquois

 In August 1642, Couture, Jogues, lay missionary, René Goupil, and several Huron converts set out on their return to the Huron missions.
 An Iroquois war party ambushed the group.
 Right before the attack, Couture saw the Hurons, who realized what was about to happen, take off into the woods; Couture followed them as Jogues and Goupil were captured.
 When Couture realized that he had become separated from his companions he went back to search for them.

 Couture then encountered five Iroquois.
 One of them fired a gun at Couture, but missed.
 Couture returned fire, killing the warrior instantly.
 The other four Iroquois fell upon Couture and beat him with their war clubs.
 They also ran a spear through one of his hands.
 Later on, Couture, Jogues, and Goupil were subjected to even more torture.
 The Iroquois tore out Couture's fingernails, and bit the ends.
 Then the three men were stripped and forced to walk through a gauntlet, the Iroquois beating the three men with sticks.
 After arriving at an Iroquois village, an Iroquois leader took out a dull knife and began to cut off Couture's right middle finger.
 When this failed to work, the chief simply pulled the finger out of its socket.
 At this point, Couture was sent deep into Iroquois Country (present day upstate New York in Auriesville) where he was given to the family of the man he had killed to be their slave.

 Diplomacy and release

-His courage under torture plus his skills both as a marksman and carpenter earned the respect of his captors.
-So impressed were the Iroquois that they invited Couture to sit on their councils.
-No other European would ever get this honour.

 In 1645, de Montmagny, the governor of New France, decided it was time to end the war with the Iroquois.
 He released several Iroquois prisoners and sent them into Iroquois country to negotiate a peace settlement.
 The Iroquois in turn released Couture, and asked him to act on their behalf, which Couture agreed to do.
 Couture arrived at Trois-Rivières and, along with two Iroquois leaders, was able to put an end (for the time) the war between the Five Nations Iroquois and the French.

 Instead of settling down after such an ordeal, Couture decided to go straight back to Huron country.
 In 1646 he was reported as working in the Huron missions with Father Pijart.
 He only did this for only two years between 1645 and 1647.